Will the CARES Act Boost My Tax-Wise Charitable Giving This Year? (Yes, in Three Ways!)

 - Gifts of Cash—CARES establishes a $300 “above-the-line” charitable deduction for taxpayers who do not itemize their deductions (instead they take the standard deduction on their tax returns).
-Thus it is estimated 90% of taxpayers will benefit from this feature (Note: it may be possible to take a $600 deduction for taxpayers filing a joint return; more guidance on this question is being sought from the Joint Committee on Taxation in Congress).
+Thus it is estimated 90% of taxpayers will benefit from this feature.

 - New Increased 100% Charitable Deduction Limit for Cash Gifts—You’ll recall that the deduction limit for cash gifts to eligible charities is 60% of your Adjusted Gross Income (AGI) (and gifts above that amount may be “carried over” to future tax years).
 For tax year 2020 gifts of cash will be deductible to 100 percent of your AGI (this does not include cash gifts to Donor Advised Funds or some other charitable concerns).

-- You Don’t Have to Take that RMD from Your IRA in 2020 (So use those funds for a Qualified Charitable Distribution!)—CARES specifically waives the requirement that you take a Required Minimum Distribution (RMD) from your IRA this tax year if you are age 72 and older (or were already taking an RMD at age 70 ½ under the tax law prior to the SECURE Act of 2019).
+- You Don’t Have to Take that RMD from Your IRA in 2020 (So should I use those IRA funds for a Qualified Charitable Distribution?)—CARES specifically waives the requirement that you take a Required Minimum Distribution (RMD) from your IRA this tax year if you are age 72 and older (or were already taking an RMD at age 70 ½ under the tax law prior to the SECURE Act of 2019).